AlexDralur/honeypaw/README.md

 ​
 ### **Color Scheme:**
 ​
 The objective of the colors of the site was to bring some joy to the user.
 Pets are always related to happiness, so (#3B3561) was used for the main backgrounds and (#59B3B3) was used for the the text and social media icons.
+Variations of the colors were used to provide better accessibility.
+The two cases are: the h2 in the about us section (#4D9B9B) and the color of the text inside the spans (#51A3A3).
 ​
 ## **Typography**
 ​
-* Throughout the page, there are three fonts used:
+* Throughout the page, there are two fonts used:
   * Rubik - For the logo.
 It gives a strong image, however, does not seems distant or impersonal.
   * Poppins - For all the other text in the website.
 ​
 * Both fonts were used to complement eachother.
 They provide clean visuals regardless of the screensize.
 * All fonts were sourced from Google fonts, as stated in the credits.
 ​
-## **Current Features Common to all pages**
+## **Current Features**
 ​
 #### *Navigation Bar:*

-* The navigation bar is divided in two sections: the logo and the areas of the page
+* The navigation bar is divided in two sections: the logo and the areas of the page.
-* Each area, when hovered, changes color to provide clarity that it will bring the user to that section
+* Each area, when hovered, changes color to provide clarity that it will bring the user to that section.
 * Due to the conciseness of the website, there was no necessity of changing the structure of the header depending on the screen size.

 ![Navigation Bar screenshot](assets/docs/images/navigation-bar-screenshot.png)